sadda/Turtles_Covid/README.md

 point, lb, ub = compute_confidence(v1, v2)
 ```

 The following code plots the point estimate and its confidence interval.
-Since `v1` equals to `v2` by its definition, the point estimate is 1.
-The size of the confidence interval decreases with the number of observations.
-This makes sense as more data implies a more reliable model.
+Since `v1` equals to `v2` by its definition, the point estimate is always 1.
+The size of the confidence interval decreases with the increasing number of observations.
+This makes sense as more data imply a more reliable model.

 ```
 import matplotlib.pyplot as plt